 Please Study these Graphs and the Picture to Know that Some Cereal Grass is Nearly Void of Nutrition

 Pines follows standards for quality green ingredients established in 1937

-Pines has always followed the standards established by the scientists.
+Pines has always followed the standards established by scientists.
 That means harvesting when cereal grass reaches its peak nutritional level at the jointing stage.
 It means never harvesting at the flag grass stage.
 We were the first company to offer cereal grass and alfalfa to the natural products ingredient marketplace.
-From the beginning, we have followed the standards established by the Father of Wheatgrass, Charles Schnabel and other scientists.
+From the beginning, we have followed the standards established by the Father of Wheatgrass, Charles Schnabel, and other scientists.
 We still use one of their labs.
 Steve Meyerowitz, the author of “Wheatgrass: Nature’s Finest Medicine” gave Schnabel that title in the dedication to that book.

 Other Authors also Praised Schnabel’s Research and Used it as the Scientific Basis for their Books

 Pines is the Premiere Supplier for Other Green Foods

 Quality companies with quality products always source their green ingredients from Pines.
 Pines is the original and only 100% organic grower of wheatgrass, barley grass, oat grass, ryegrass, alfalfa, and kale.
 We produce only organic foods, and we grow them following the standards established by Charles Schnabel in 1937.
 Producing quality green ingredients is a passion for us.
 Pines International is unique in being 100% organic.
 That’s all we do!
 Organic farming is not a “sideline” for us.
 We are not for a chemical-based agribusiness.